-- 7.1.
+7.1.
 Where conditions of new permissions require details to be submitted and approved for the proper implementation and control of the development, Article 27 applications are required.
-Under the Town and Country Planning (Fees for Applications and Deemed Applications, Requests and Site Visits) (England) Regulations 2012, a fee per submission is required for the discharge of any details submitted.
+Under the Town and Country Planning (Fees for Applications and Deemed Applications, Requests and Site Visits) (England) Regulations 2012, a fee per submission is required for the

+- discharge of any details submitted.
 Following the recent planning fee increase this will now be £116 per submission. - 7.2.
-During the period, Article 27 applications were received and approved or are being determined for 7 planning permissions, totalling £1,103. - 7.3.
-Following adoption of the Protocol for Dealing with Breaches in Planning Control relating to Development Undertaken by the County Council under Regulation 3 of the Town and Country Planning General Regulations 1992, future enforcement updates will also include information on Article 27 applications for County Council developments as well as any breaches of planning control.
+During the period, Article 27 applications were received and approved or are being determined for 24 planning permissions, totalling £2,784. - 7.3.
+As detailed in the last update, following adoption of the Protocol for Dealing with Breaches in Planning Control relating to Development Undertaken by the County Council under Regulation 3 of the Town and Country Planning General Regulations 1992, enforcement updates now also include information on Article 27 applications for County Council developments and any breaches of planning control.